microsoft/BatchMoveToTeams/README.md

    - Users will be moved in parallel batches (works 10-20 times faster than moving users one by one)
    - Users initially failed to move will be retried 3 times by default

+## Parameters

+#### InputUsersCsv
+  Path to the csv file with users to be moved
+#### ForceSkypeEvUsersToTeamsNoEV
+  By default the script will not move Skype onprem users enabled for Enterprise Voice.
+If this parameter is used the script will forcefully move those users to Teams without EV functionality
+#### SkipAllPrerequisiteChecks
+  Will not perform any pre-requisite checks and try to move all users specified in the input file
+#### OuToSkip
+  Users located in this Organization Unit in local Active Directory will not be moved to Teams.
+Can be full OU DN or just a part of it.
+Wildcards are allowed.

 ## Inputs

 A CSV file with user UPNs to be moved from Skype onprem to Teams only.
 "UPN" (without double quotes) must be the first line (header), than each user's UPN value on a separate line.
 E.g.: